kabeep/node-translate/README.md

 // Retry attempts for the translation request in case of failure (with a maximum of three requests) translate('例子', { to: 'en', retry: 2, timeout: 100 }).catch((err) => {
-    // => ETIMEDOUT    - One of the timeout limits was reached
+    // => ETIMEDOUT    - The timeout limits was reached
     // => ECONNRESET   - The connection was forcibly closed
     // => EADDRINUSE   - Could not bind to any free port
     // => ECONNREFUSED - The connection was refused by the server